Spring is a Special Time to Honor Olmsted

 Olmsted wrote that he was nervous, not sure how to “merge stately architectural work with natural or naturalistic landscape work,” but Olmsted biographer Witold Rybczynki says that the landscape architect achieved something completely original at Biltmore: the first combination of French and English landscape designs.

-Featured blog image: A couple enjoys Biltmore Blooms in the estate's historic gardens
+Featured blog image: A couple enjoys a visit to the estate’s historic gardens and grounds